Ashok Leyland lines up new products, aims to de-risk biz from future downturns | Business

 Ashok Leyland lines up new products, aims to de-risk biz from future downturns

-Hinduja group flagship Ashok Leyland plans to come up with multiple products for various segments to cater to both domestic and international markets as it aims to de-risk its business, which is currently skewed towards heavy and commercial vehicles, Chairman Dheeraj G Hinduja said on Wednesday.
+Hinduja group flagship Ashok Leyland plans to come up with multiple products for various segments as it aims to de-risk its business, which is currently skewed towards heavy and commercial vehicles, Chairman Dheeraj G Hinduja said on Wednesday.
 The Chennai-based commercial vehicle major is all set to introduce a new range of light commercial vehicles (LCVs) later this month and is also looking at electric mobility and products for the defence sector to drive its future growth.

 With a new range of LCVs and expertise in electric buses coming in handy, the company is now ready with ambitious plans for a major play in the international markets.
 The company has already upgraded its heavy commercial vehicles (AVTR) range earlier this year.